In the Kitchen

 The resources gathered on this page explore nourishment as both practical and relational.
 Drawing from seasonal foodways, embodied wisdom, and lived experience, the kitchen is approached as a place of responsiveness — where listening, simplicity, and repetition create foundational health.

 The kitchen is where seasonal living becomes practical.
 What we cook and drink changes naturally over the course of the year, shaped by availability, appetite, and the needs of the body at different times.
+For now, the kitchen is provisioned through the seasons themselves—fresh harvests, preserved stores, and the quiet rhythm of preparation.